id-studiolab/Digital-Interfaces/assignments/07+08-animistic-design/fading-and-blinking-a-chainable-led-index.md

     (MAX, 0.1, 5, "QuadEaseIn"),
     # Translates to: Go to the MAX value within 0.1 seconds and 5 steps, and use a QuadEaseIn easing function
     (MIN, 1.0, 40, "QuadEaseInOut")
-    # Translates to: Go to the MIN value within 1 seconds and 40 steps, and use a QuadEaseInOut easing function
+    # Translates to: Go to the MIN value within 1 second and 40 steps, and use a QuadEaseInOut easing function
 ]

 # Define what should happen when we get to the end of our sequence
-led_looping = 0  # play the sequence in an endless loop forever
+led_looping = 0  # play the sequence in an endless loop
 # led_looping = 1 # play the sequence only once
 # led_looping = 10 # play the sequence 10 times
 # led_looping = 15 # play the sequence 15 times